Cybersecurity on the rise

 Cyberattacks are so prevalent, it really takes a lot of resources and energy to cover and understand all possible types of attacks.
 To make this easier for you, here’s a breakdown of what you can do to prevent your iCloud account from being hacked.

 If you’ve been hacked you need to act fast.
 Your options are sometimes limited, but you still can do a lot of things to prevent additional damage.

 1. Install a strong security software and scan all your devices.
-You need to check if any keylogger, virus or malware is present on your machine.
+You need to use a strong antivirus software and check if any keylogger, virus or malware is present on your machine.

 2. De-authorize the apps able to access these accounts.
 Sometimes an infected app is responsible for the hacking.
 By removing them or disabling the access to the hacked account you'll avoid any new hack.

 3. Take back your hacked account.
 The main online services usually have various protection methods to prevent losing users accounts.
 Using these methods, you can recover a hacked account.
 To make this task easier, use these direct links to recover your online accounts: Apple, Google, Yahoo, Facebook, Twitter and Microsoft.

 5. Update your security questions associated with the hacked accounts.